Rouhani to woo business in Davos but Iran hurdles abound

 Emanuele Ottolenghi, senior fellow at the Washington-based Foundation for the Defence of Democracies, said even apparently harmless goods such as dental implants and crowns contained titanium and beryllium that had nuclear applications.

-By increasing tenfold to 400,000 euros ($543,800) the size of banking transactions exempted from prior authorization, the European Union would make it easier to sell specialty hi-tech equipment to Tehran, he said.
+By increasing tenfold to 400,000 euros ($543,800) the size of banking transactions exempted from prior authorisation, the European Union would make it easier to sell speciality hi-tech equipment to Tehran, he said.

 “I don’t mind Italian designers selling high-end shoes and furniture, or Germans selling fancy bathroom installations, but I‘m concerned about the areas chosen for easing sanctions such as automobiles and petrochemicals which lend themselves to dual (civilian/military) use,” Ottolenghi said.